Get a quick ballpark estimate in 30 seconds.

 Yes — significantly.
 An IKEA kitchen typically costs 40–60% less than a comparable custom kitchen.
 IKEA's SEKTION system uses the same quality European-style hardware (soft-close hinges, undermount drawer slides) found in custom shops, but at mass-market pricing.
 The savings come from flat-pack manufacturing and standardized sizing, not reduced quality.
 Where custom kitchens shine is in non-standard sizes, exotic materials, and unique configurations.

 The most effective ways to reduce kitchen remodel costs: (1) Keep the existing layout to avoid moving plumbing and electrical.
 (2) Consider IKEA or stock cabinets instead of custom.
-(3) Choose quartz or laminate over natural stone for countertops.
+(3) Choose butcher block or laminate instead of engineered quartz or natural stone for countertops.
 (4) Refinish existing cabinets instead of replacing them.
 (5) Do demolition yourself if you're handy.
 (6) Get multiple contractor bids.
 (7) Plan thoroughly to avoid costly mid-project changes.

 Kitchen remodeling costs have risen steadily over the past few years, driven by increased material costs, higher labor rates, and supply chain adjustments.
 In 2026, the most important factors affecting your kitchen remodel cost are: